-C. OIL PRESSURE, WATER TEMPERATURE, AND FUEL GAUGES
+C. OIL PRESSURE, WATER TEMPERATURE AND FUEL GAUGES

 These gauges function on your boat the same way they do on your car or truck.
-You must continually check these gauges visually to make certain there are no engine system problems even if your boat engine has an alarm system.
+You must continually check these gauges visually(See figure 2.5.1) to make certain there are no engine system problems even if your boat engine has an alarm system.